“FLOW” as an Operating Principle

 • For a few, it meant “something the Agile team does, not me.

-Each is valid in its own context.
-That’s where Flow as an Operating Principle comes in.
-Flow gives us a neutral, non-threatening, data-informed way to talk about how work travels through the system — regardless of whether that system is a development team, a cross-functional initiative, or the entire enterprise.
+Flow gives us a neutral, non-threatening, data-informed way to talk about how work travels through the system — whether that system is a team, a cross-functional initiative, or the entire enterprise.

 Flow must become your operating principle.